Sources of support

 Samaritans provide confidential emotional support 24 hours a day.

-NHS Choices has a range of information about student health, covering issues including stress and mental health, nutrition and sexual health.
-The majority of the advice is useful wherever you are studying in the UK, but some sections are specific to England.
+NHS Choices has a range of information about student health, covering issues like stress and mental health, nutrition and sexual health.
+Most of the advice is useful wherever you are studying in the UK, but some sections are specific to England.